• Skip to primary navigation

 What Is Chamomile?

-Chamomile is a small flowering annual herb in the daisy family.
-It can be brewed from fresh or dried flowers.
-It’s gentle yet effective.
-Aside from being a natural sedative, it is also antispasmodic, anti-inflammatory, and anti-bacterial.
+Chamomile is a small flowering plant and annual herb in the daisy family with a lovely floral aroma.
+You can brew soothing herbal tea from fresh or dried flowers.
+It's gentle yet effective.
+Aside from having natural sedative effects, it is also antispasmodic, anti-inflammatory, and anti-bacterial.

 You might be thinking that you’ve had chamomile tea before and never experienced any of these things.
 If that’s the case, there are reasons for this.

-You probably didn’t buy fresh chamomile, but rather a supermarket-branded tea in teabags.
+You probably didn't buy pure chamomile tea but a supermarket-brand tea in teabags.

 Does Chamomile Tea Have Caffeine?

 No. Chamomile tea does not have caffeine.
-Chamomile is an herb, and the tea made from chamomile is called a tisane.
+Chamomile is an herb, and caffeine-free teas made from chamomile are called tisanes.

-If you are looking for cold brew iced tea recipes, you can check out more iced tea recipes here.
+You can check out more iced tea recipes if you are looking for cold brew iced tea recipes here.

 Related: